instana/vllm-granite/README.md

       oc login <cluster_api_url_and_port> -u <username> -p <password>
       ```
 2. Update and apply the pre-packaged sample YAML file.
+   - **NOTE:** For AirGap or OnPrem environments:
-   - **NOTE:** If you are using the offline vLLM version, first build a Docker image.
+     - If you are planning to use vLLM images shipped with previously downloaded models, follow these [instructions](#vllm-with-granite).
-     - Please see the [additional instructions](#offline-dockerfile) in the appendix.
+     - Then follow Step 6 in these [additional instructions](#build-image-in-ocp).
    - Make sure to update any values to match your own specifications and requirements.
 There are a few `<fields>` that require your custom input.
    - To apply a YAML file:
      ```